builtwithbison/example-site/README.md

 ### Checkout
 The `Dummy` gateway is used for checking out.
 If you want to use `Stripe`, there are partials in `templates/checkout_3` and `layouts/default` ready to be swapped out.
+You'll need to add your private API key to `bison.yaml` and your public key to the javascript partial.